onmyway133/Recipes/README.md

 - Support iOS 9+
 - Use data from http://food2fork.com/about/api
 - Good practices for structuring iOS app and handle dependencies
+- Ideas are from my experience and learnings from community.
+Pull requests are more than welcome ❤️

 ### Project